vocdoni/docs/src/integration/vaas-api.md

 ```
 </details>

-### Get the public keys that have requested a blind signature on a process
+### Get the public keys that have requested a blind signature on an election
 For transparency, external observers can request the exhaustive list of public keys that made a blind signature request.

 <details>